 However, they still had a lot of fun, every year, till that fateful night of the car accident which tore her parents away from her, and threw her at the mercy of distant aunts and uncles, who couldn’t wait to wash their hands off her, soon as she grew up.
 She grew up strong and resilient and withdrew from the society that had turned its back on her.

 Diwali was always different though.
 It always brought out all the old memories, and she relived the happiness that she had shared, and the unending difficult question of “what if?”
 What if they had chosen to take a cab that day?

 And what if they had stayed back a bit, instead of hurrying home towards her, as they thought she would get too lonely?
 What if… What if…

-She brushed a speck from her eye, when she suddenly heard somebody call out her name.
+She brushed a speck from her eye when she suddenly heard somebody call out her name.
 She turned in surprise to see who it was.
-And then she realised.
+And then she realized.
 It was her neighbor aunty.
 She always waved at her with a friendly wave, if they ever happened to cross paths, which was very rare.
 However, the thing that had struck her was that the aunty always smiled and waved with a very clear indication of friendship, and absolutely no amount of judgment that people generally viewed her with.
 This was very surprising.

-“Hi Sonali!
+“Hi, Sonali!
 It’s Sonali, right?
 Kamat Kaka told me you had rented his place for a few months.”

 “Hi…” It was impossible not to smile back at her.
 “Yes, it’s Sonali.”
 She hurriedly doused the cigarette discreetly behind her back.
 She had been removed once from a previous society for smoking, and she didn’t want a repeat performance.